department-of-veterans-affairs/va.gov-team/products/veteran-onboarding/research/research findings.md

 As the TSM team noted in their [research review](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/onboarding/discovery-research/research-review.md), the separation experience can be very different, based upon branch, reason for separation, time of separation, command support, and installation, to name a few factors.
 Our research reiterated that we can't take for granted that Veterans will approach My VA and their benefits with the same baseline knowledge of VA, so there are ways we can improve the initial introduction.
 Participants were usually aware of common benefits, like education and healthcare, but lacked knowledge of additional benefits, and also admitted to not fully understanding the information they received when they separated and were unsure what questions to ask.

 > “At the time it felt rushed and it felt checkboxy [...]
 I didn't really feel, at the time, especially at that age, that I was really comprehending the information that I was getting, to be honest [...]
 But it seems like a lot of terms were thrown out that I would understand in today's world that I wouldn't have understood at that point in time, not really having the work experience outside the military."
 (P4)

+> "We did the whole transition readiness course, weeklong...with someone associated with the VA that talked about different benefits and avenues to get help and exploring those benefits.
+When I transitioned from the reserves, there was nothing...I was with the unit one day and the next zero communication after that."
+(P3)
+>
+> "I was not told anything.
+Okay, and everything was blamed on me.
+And then my husband.
+And so for me it was a very hard, very hard time to transition and to find out information, and, like I said, my information came from when my daughter came back from Afghanistan.
+And she's telling me, Mom, these are your benefits, and I'm sitting there like nobody ever told me I had any benefits.
+The only benefits I ever had were from my husband.
+It was like you know, they didn't tell me anything."
+(P7)

 **Finding 2: Upon login, the focus should remain on a single task - verification**